cockroachdb/cockroach-cloud-sdk-go/docs/OpenIDConnectConfigurationApi.md

 > ListApiOidcConfigResponse ListApiOidcConfig(ctx).PaginationPage(paginationPage).PaginationLimit(paginationLimit).PaginationAsOfTime(paginationAsOfTime).PaginationSortOrder(paginationSortOrder).Execute()

-List all API OIDC configurations
+List all API OIDC configurations (Deprecated)

+This endpoint has been deprecated in favor of /jwt-issuers

+Can be used by the following roles assigned at the organization scope:
+- ORG_ADMIN

 ### Example